AdityaBaxla/dev-tips/Github/Github.md

 ### onTabChange not working
 not imported this on top of constructor :  void Function(int)? onTabChange;
 ### check const where there are state changes

+### linking git and github
+setup username
+$ git config --global user.name
+setup email
+$ git config --global user.email

+make a repo on github using + icon

+echo "# lib-management" >> README.md
+git init
+git add README.md
+git commit -m "first commit"
+git branch -M main
+git remote add origin https://github.com/AdityaBaxla/lib-management.git git push -u origin main : -u for setup of tracking subsiquent push can be done by : git push

+## git errors,
+if .git folder is there in the file and you get "fatal git not a  repository". your head is most likely corrupt. if new repo:
+$rm -rf .git
+$git init